 In other words, your life, as well as that of your loved ones, is going to be placed under a lot of scrutiny.
 While we hope that this overview can provide you with a solid idea of what to expect, we highly suggest that, when facing child custody evaluations in California, the first thing you do is consult with a qualified family law attorney.

 Want to learn more?
 Reach out to the professionals at the Law Office of James P. White.
-Call us today to schedule a free initial consultation with a skilled California family law attorney.
+Call us today to schedule a initial consultation with a skilled California family law attorney.